 This policy is subject to change and will be reviewed in line with current Government Guidelines.
 This policy outlines the procedures in place to ease and reduce the visiting restrictions in place for our residents in our Care Homes at South Coast Nursing Homes Ltd. The Safety of the people in our care, our staff and the people who use our services is paramount.
 We will always follow the current guidelines set out by the Government for delivering Care in Care homes during this COVID-19 pandemic which are reviewed on a regular basis and are subject to change.
 We endeavour to take into account not only the Health but the mental well-being of the people in our care and the impact any quarantine and shielding measures that are placed upon them for their safety.
 We are also mindful of balancing their Human Rights and their right to Equality when putting Safeguarding measures in place.
 Where possible we will fully inform residents and visitors so they can make their own choices and decisions but also taking into account the Health and Safety of everyone in the work place to adhere to the Health and Safety at Work Act of 1974.

-Visiting to be restricted to 4 designated visitors per resident and a maximum of 2 visitors per visit.
+Visiting to be restricted to 1 designated visitor per resident.
 If the resident does not have a family member this could be designated friends or LPA’s.
-These will be the only people who can visit this person until restrictions are lifted further.
+These will be the only person who can visit this person until restrictions following this second lockdown.
 The designated visitors must give the home full details such as name, address, and contact details which will be kept in a register by the home.

 To be able to control the possible transmission of the virus to our residents and to be able to trace and track cases more effectively while adhering to the Government 3 step Guidelines for lifting Lockdown.